 Since your skin is extra sensitive, it’s best to wear soft, loose, comfortable clothing, especially while in bed.

 Try wearing PJs made from soothing fabrics like cotton or silk.
 It’ll help if your sheets are made from those materials too.
-Keep the PJs loose, so they make little contact with the sensitive areas of your skin.
+Keep the PJs loose, so they make minimal contact with the sensitive areas of your skin.

 Try cold therapy on any irritated areas.
 Cold can have a light numbing effect and often feels good on dry, itchy skin.